digitalplaywright/merging-queue/README.md

 end
 ```

-The activity verb is implied from the activity name, in the above example the verb is :new_enquiry
+The queued_task verb is implied from the queued_task name, in the above example the verb is :new_enquiry

-The act_object may be the entity performing the activity, or the entity on which the activity was performed.
+The act_object may be the entity performing the queued_task, or the entity on which the queued_task was performed.
 e.g John(actor) shared a video(act_object)

 The target is the act_object that the verb is enacted on.
 e.g. Geraldine(actor) posted a photo(act_object) to her album(target)

-This is based on the Activity Streams 1.0 specification (http://activitystrea.ms)
+This is based on the QueuedTask Streams 1.0 specification (http://queued_taskstrea.ms)

 ### Setup Actors